 At CHS, we are committed to making a long-lasting, measurable impact on rural America and the agricultural industry.
 Through our stewardship efforts, we use the collective power of the cooperative system to develop ag leaders for life and to strengthen the hometown communities where our employees, owners and customers live and work.
 CHS employees give their time, talent and resources back to their local communities through a variety of stewardship efforts including annual Days of Service hours.
 We also focus on improving ag safety and cultivating ag leaders through the CHS Seeds for Stewardship program, which may make up to $5,000 per year available for local projects.
 Learn more at chsinc.com/stewardship.

 The CHS Foundation helps to create a strong future for rural America.
 The foundation partners with nearly 30 universities to award scholarships to college students pursuing degrees in agricultural-related fields as well as mini-grants for agriculture-focused college clubs.
 Students and clubs apply for these scholarships directly through the college or university where they plan to attend.
 Learn more and see a list of partner universities.

 Community Involvement Events-

-Last Wednesday we were able to be apart of the Freshman Impact Program.
+This year again, we were able to be apart of the Freshman Impact Program.
 This is a powerful program that takes freshman students from

 various schools through several learning stations on topics ranging from seat belts and the jaws of life demonstration to teen dating and cyber bullying.
 The afternoon entailed a mock crash involving the upperclassmen and a mock trial, showing the impacts of drinking and driving.
-Midwest Cooperative was proud to give a $3,000 sponsorship and time volunteering to this program!
+CHS Midwest Cooperative was proud to give a $3,000 sponsorship and time volunteering to this program!
 We are extremely committed to the safety of our youth, if you have a safety program please give us a call.

 Jefferson Elementary Tour: